 If a member of the team is experiencing pain or discomfort that could be linked to working with display screen equipment, obvious ones being back pain, neck pain or eye strain, a DSE Assessment should be carried out to analyse whether the pain is caused by their working position and appropriate action taken.

 Equally, if the individual has any significant changes to their personal health that could affect the use of DSE at work, an assessment should be carried out to take into considerations their specific circumstances as part of wider occupational health support.

-There are very few employees who will not use some form of display screen equipment in their job so a robust DSE assessment policy is required for most businesses.
+There are very few employees who will not use some form of display screen equipment in their role so a robust DSE assessment policy is required for most businesses.

-Our professional team have extensive experience in conducting DSE Assessments and our new Healthy Working System provides businesses with proactive DSE support that can be tailored to their business.
+Our professional team have extensive experience in conducting DSE Assessments and our new Healthy Working Program E-Learning Suite provides businesses with proactive DSE support that can be tailored to their business.